vholmstedt/easylib/README.md

 # easylib
-Easylib version that handles java 9 xml
+Easylib version that can handle java 9 xml